©

 One of the Most Beautiful Detours in France, at the gateway to Corrèze

 One of the most beautiful villages around Limoges, Saint-Yrieix la Perche boasts southern charm and well-preserved medieval architecture.
-From Place Attane, the majestic collegiate church and Tour du Plô tower over the old town.
+From the Place Attane, the majestic collegiate church and Tour du Plô dominate the old town.
 Climb the hundred steps of this keep to take in the view of this pearl on the Richard the Lionheart Road. 👑

 Then stroll through the cobbled streets of the Marché-Poterne district, admire the white stone mansions, then treat yourself to a gourmet break in the Moulinassou gardens: the famous Saint Yrieix madeleine awaits you there! 😋

-It was also here in 1768 that kaolin was discovered, the white clay that made Limoges porcelain famous the world over. 👈
+It was also here in 1768 that kaolin, the white clay that made Limoges porcelain famous the world over, was discovered. 👈

 2. Saint-Léonard de Noblat

-A medieval village in Limousin on the road to Compostela
+A medieval village in the Limousin on the road to Santiago de Compostela

 The medieval architecture of Saint-Léonard can be explored like an open book: round and square towers, half-timbered alleyways, secret passages, medieval facades, geminated bays of the consuls’ house, former convent… 🎯